Khanda (sword)

 The khanda (खड्ग) is a double-edge straight sword originating from the Indian subcontinent.
-The Maratha warrior clans venerated the khanda as a weapon of great prestige.
+The Rajput warrior clans venerated the khanda as a weapon of great prestige.
 It is often featured in religious iconography, theatre and art depicting the ancient history of India.
 It is a common weapon in Indian martial arts.
-Khanda often appears in the Sikh, Jain, Buddhist and Hindu scriptures and art.
+Khanda often appears in Hindu, Jain, Buddhist and Sikh scriptures and art.

 Etymology

 The word khanda has its origins in the Sanskrit khaḍga (खड्ग) or khaṅga, from a root khaṇḍ meaning "to break, divide, cut, destroy".
 The older word for a bladed weapon, asi, is used in the Rigveda in reference to either an early form of the sword or to a sacrificial knife or dagger to be used in war.

 Appearance

 The blade broadens from the hilt to the point, which is usually quite blunt.
 While both edges are sharp, one side usually has a strengthening plate along most of its length, which both adds weight to downward cuts and allows the wielder to place their hand on the plated edge.
 The hilt has a large plate guard and a wide finger guard connected to the pommel.
 The pommel is round and flat with a spike projecting from its centre.
 The spike may be used offensively or as a grip when delivering a two-handed stroke.
 The hilt is identical to that employed on another South Asian straight sword, the firangi.
+The Sirohi sword is in contrast to the straight-bladed Khanda.